-Press XEQ S to start the program.
+Press XEQ N, then press ENTER to start the program.
 The calculator briefly displays LAT-LONG 2 LCC, then briefly shows CHECK-ENTER A. The program then stops and displays the prompt for entering the semi-major axis value, while displaying the current default value: